Rokucraft/RokuWiki/docs/roleplay/bending-mastery-system.md

     Present a lesson plan [finish desc]

-    Please roleplay one of the following scenarios.
-You may choose one that will help showcase your character's relevant skills and creativity.
+    Please respond in character to one of the following scenarios.
+Choose one that will help showcase your character's relevant skills and creativity!

     1. Combat: desc